Esheta10/ReactJS/HOC/README.md

 ## HOCs Implemented
 - `withCardLook`: Wraps a component in a card-style container with gray background and padding.
-- `withBorder`: Wraps a component in a blue-bordered container.
+- `withBorder`: Wraps a component in a black-bordered container.

 ## Folder Structure
 - `src/components/`: Contains basic functional components (`Alpha.jsx`, `Beta.jsx`).